mitsy/crime-data-analyser/README.md

 ```
 Note
 ----
-To run a fresh crawler, set the second argument in processTOIData() to True.
+To run a fresh crawler, set the second argument in processTOIData() in CrimeDataAnalyser.py to True.